 P1: But, there is even a country which is smaller than Delhi.
 Which one?

 Me: It is extremely dependent on its neighbors.

-P2: what do u think about CCTV cameras being installed.
+P2: What do you think about CCTV cameras being installed?

 Me: I think it is a good step.
 But it is the second part towards ensuring a safe city.
 It will help in catching criminals.
 But we can not always wait for crimes to happen to catch a criminal.
 It needs to be supplemented with more awareness and gender sensitization and similar moves should be emphasized.
 (Could have also talked about terrorists and related activities)

 P1: So, what kind of books do you read

 Me: it keeps on changing.
 But recently I have been reading social books about the life of people.
 For instance, the last book I read was PRINCESS: THE LIFE BEHIND THE VEIL IN SAUDI ARABIA.
 BY JEAN SASSON.
 It is about a girl who is of the Al-Saud’s family and talks about her life as a woman in Saudi Arabia.
 And before that NOTHING TO ENVY: ORDINARY LIVES IN NORTH KOREA BY BARBARA DEMICK It explores the life of common people of North Korea under the dictator during the 1980s and the subsequent famine of 1990s. it is a compilation of interviews of refugees from North Korea by a journalist.